kevinmungai/cljstache/README.md

 Requirements
 ------------

-As steadyhash uses Clojure's reader conditionals, steadyhash is dependent on both Clojure 1.7 and Leiningen 2.5.2 or later.
+As cljstache uses Clojure's reader conditionals, cljstache is dependent on both Clojure 1.7 and Leiningen 2.5.2 or later.
 Java 8 or greater is required to run the clojurescript tests (using Nashorn.)

 License